Macad3D/UserGuide/docs/Concepts/Sketches.md

 ^![Sketch Editor 2D view with model cut](SketchEditorView.png)

-To create new segments, tools are started within the sketch editor.
-The segments are created by setting it's points.
-Existing points can be divided, this is represented by a circle around the point in question.
-The same thing happens when moving points.
-Since segments always have to form a closed curve for clean further processing, this feature is extremely important.
+To create new segments, start the tools in the sketch editor.
+The segments are created by setting the points.
+If an existing point is selected, it is shared between the existing and the new segment.
+This is indicated by a circle around the point in question when the point is selected.
+If this is not desired, the zoom size can be changed to increase the distance to the existing point in question.
+As segments must always form a closed curve for proper further processing, this function is extremely important, as only shared points form a seamless transition between two segments.

+When moving points, moved points can also be merged with other points.
+This is also shown by a circle around the point in question, but here a dialogue asks whether a merge should take place or not.

 ## Constraints